fullmetalbrackets/blog/src/content/blog/setting-up-plex-in-docker.md

 ---
 title: "Setup self-hosted Plex Media Server in Docker"
-description: "One of the most popular services to self-host in Plex Media Server, which serves your personal media library with a nice Netflix-like UI.
+description: "Plex Media Server is one of the most popular services to self-host since serves your personal media library -- videos, music and even photos -- with a nice Netflix-like UI.
 Though you can install and run it bare-metal, the most common and easiest way is in a Docker container.
 Here's how."
 pubDate: 2022-10-17
-updatedDate: 2025-02-03
+updatedDate: 2025-11-03
 tags:
   - docker
 ---

 ## Installing Plex as a Docker container

-If you haven't already, install Docker and all it's dependencies quickly their official install script:
+If you haven't already, install Docker and all it's dependencies quickly with their official install script:

 ```bash
 curl -fsSL https://get.docker.com | sh